HumanViability/sarahmansell.github.io/README.md

 ## Relationship to Major Technological Approaches

-Different technology leaders operate at different structural layers.

-### Optimisation-Driven AI
-Focus: capability scaling, performance, general intelligence.

-Example orientation:
+Many advanced technology initiatives extend intelligence into physical or computational environments.

+Examples include:

-- large-scale model training
+- large-scale model intelligence
-- autonomous decision systems
+- autonomous mobility systems
-- predictive and generative architectures

-### Physical-Infrastructure Intelligence
-Focus: embedding intelligence into engineered environments.

-Example orientation:
-- autonomous vehicles
-- robotics
-- energy and industrial control
+- robotics and industrial control
 - brain-machine interfaces
+- planetary infrastructure systems

-These approaches extend intelligence into the world.
+These expand where intelligence operates.

-Artificial Regulatory Ecology evaluates whether such systems are admissible within biological regulatory environments.
+Artificial Regulatory Ecology defines the conditions under which such systems are biologically admissible within living regulatory environments.

 It operates at the level of **system-biosphere compatibility**, not capability expansion.